MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 We already know data connections between module inputs and outputs.
 Besides module connections, it is also possible to connect the fields within the panels of the modules via parameter connection.
 The values of connected fields are synchronized, which means that the changing value of one field will be adapted to all other connected fields.

-In order to practise establishing parameter connections, add the 'SyncFloat' module to your workspace.
+In order to practise establishing parameter connections, add the ´SyncFloat´ module to your workspace.

 ![SyncFloat Module](/images/tutorials/basicmechanics/BM_11.png "SyncFloat Module")